Nextremer/shigoto-lisp/README.md

 # Shigoto Lisp,

-is a Lisp in work.
+Shigoto Lisp is a Lisp of labor.